Rho(D) immune globulin: Manufacturing and safety

-Rho(D) immune globulin is a derivative of human plasma.
+Human plasma

+Conventional Rho(D) immune globulin is extracted from human blood plasma.
+Excluding autoimmunity, only people who are themselves Rho(D) negative can make the anti-D antibody.
+As a result, there is a limited pool of people from which to draw plasma that can contain the desired IgG.
+Special anti-D donation programs are set up to account for this rarity.
+Volunteers are given an injection containing the D antigen to make their immune system start producing the antibody (alloimmunization) or to boost the amounts.
+Only those who cannot become pregnant may apply.

 The most common way anti-D products are manufactured is by a form of the Cohn cold ethanol fractionation process developed in the 1950s.
 Variations of the Cohn method developed in the 1950s may not completely clear aggregates of immunoglobulins, which can cause problems for patients if administered intravenously, and is a primary reason why most anti-Ds are for intramuscular use only.
 A non-Cohn manufacturing variation is ChromaPlus process approved by the U.S. Food and Drug Administration (FDA) that is used to make Rhophylac.
 Rho(D) immune globulin may trigger an allergic reaction.
 Steps are taken in the plasma-donor screening process and the manufacturing process to eliminate bacterial and viral contamination, although a small, residual risk may remain for contamination with small viruses.
 There is also a theoretical possibility of transmission of the prion responsible for Creutzfeldt–Jakob disease, or of other, unknown infectious agents.

+Cell culture

+There have been continual attempts to produce a monoclonal anti-D IgG formulation suitable for replacing the current polyclonal formulation.
+A monoclonal antibody can be produced without requiring human donors (and associated supply and disease risks) and would be more consistent from batch to batch.

+India has approved a monoclonal formulation called Rhoclone (Bharat Serums and Vaccines Ltd.), made from hybridoma cultures.
+The country has also tested and recently marketed a recombinant version of Rhoclone expressed in CHO cells.
+This recombinant formulation, Trinbelimab, marketed as AntiD, is also being evaluated in a large Real-world Prospective Study that aims to enroll 20,000 Rh-negative mothers.

+Roledumab and Rozrolimupab are two other formulations that have undergone some clinical trials.
+The former is a monoclonal IgG.
+The latter is a recombinant mixture of 25 IgGs.